Family Medicine Rotation

 Goals and Objectives

-The goals and objectives of the experience in the Family Medicine Clerkship are to provide the medical student with a good grounding in the database and skills of family medicine as well as internal medicine and specialties.
+The Family Medicine Clerkship will provide the medical student with a good grounding in the database and skills of family medicine as well as internal medicine and specialties.
 It is expected that the medical student will become familiar with appropriate diagnostic pathways, appropriate consultation, delivery of cost-efficient health care, familiarity with the psycho-social context of diseases and the acquisition of appropriate procedural skill.

-- The cognate body of knowledge necessary to diagnose and develop treatment or management plans for the most common clinical problems encountered in general adult medicine.
+- Cognate body of knowledge necessary to diagnose and develop treatment or management plans for the most common clinical problems encountered in general adult medicine

-- The ability to recognize the less common disorders and be able to provide counseling and basic information to the patient regarding these disorders, as well as the ability to obtain an appropriate consultation or initiate a referral.
+- Ability to recognize the less common disorders and be able to provide counseling and basic information to the patient regarding these disorders, as well as the ability to obtain an appropriate consultation or initiate a referral

-- An understanding of the application of specialized diagnostic and therapeutic techniques and intervention; likewise an appreciation of the need to stay abreast of new technology and research.
+- Demonstrate understanding of the application of specialized diagnostic and therapeutic techniques and intervention; likewise an appreciation of the need to stay abreast of new technology and research

-- The ability to perform a complete and accurate physical examination.
+- Perform a complete and accurate physical examination

-The medical student will round with the inpatient medicine team, composed of two PGY I residents, one PGY II resident, one PGY III resident, and a Family Medicine Faculty Member.
-The medical students will work with a PGY I resident who is the primary physician for patients on our inpatient medical service and will see all new admissions assigned daily.
-Full responsibilities of the PGY I resident are available upon request.
+The medical student will participate in rounds with the inpatient medicine team, composed of two PGY I Residents, one PGY II Resident, one PGY III Resident, and a Family Medicine Faculty Member.
+The medical students will also work with a PGY I Resident (who is the primary physician for patients on our inpatient medical service) and will see all new admissions as assigned daily.
+Full responsibilities of the PGY I Resident are available upon request.

-The medical student will see patients in the FMC with a first year resident on the medicine service two half-days per week.
+The medical student will see patients in the FMC along with a first year resident on the medicine service, two half-days per week